matanolabs/matano-website/docs/log-sources/managed/google-workspace.md

 sidebar_position: 5
 ---

 The Google Workspace managed log source allows you to collect logs from various Google Workspace audit, activity, and report endpoints into Matano.
+The managed log source collects and normalizes data and audit activity from all the [Google Workspace Audit Reports API endpoints](https://developers.google.com/admin-sdk/reports/v1/get-start/overview) as well as alerts from the [Google Alert Center API](https://developers.google.com/admin-sdk/alertcenter/reference/rest).

 ## Prerequisites